New Law Enforcement Explorers Program seeking York County youths

 There will be field trips, activities and talks from local experts "from just about every police department in the county," he said, and explorers will have a uniform to wear.

-"We will do our best to include anyone who shows interest, regardless of their situation," Lash said, and will try to accommodate the needs of interested explorers, whether that's transportation or financial assistance.
+"We will do our best to include anyone who shows interest, regardless of their situation," Lash said, adding they will try to accommodate the needs of interested explorers, whether that's transportation or financial assistance.

 Requirements: To be part of Northern Regional's Explorers Program, youths must be at least 14, or in junior high school or high school, and must maintain a minimum "C" average.